okatu-loli/alist/README.md

 <https://al.nn.ci>

+## Initial permissions

+The first startup creates `admin` and `guest` users automatically.
+Their permissions can be customized with two environment variables before running AList:

+- `ALIST_ADMIN_PERMISSION` sets the initial permission bits for the admin user.
+Default: `0x30FF`.
+- `ALIST_GUEST_PERMISSION` sets the initial permission bits for the guest user.
+Default: `0`.

+Set these variables prior to the initial run if you need different defaults.

 ## Discussion

 Please go to our [discussion forum](https://github.com/alist-org/alist/discussions) for general questions, **issues are for bug reports and feature requests only.**